industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 ### macOS

+(this section should be written by somebody who has access to a Mac.)

 Homebrew something something.
 I have no idea.
-Just follow the instructions for [Linux-based systems](#linux).
+Just follow and adapt the instructions for [Linux-based systems](#linux).

 ## Setting up a virtual environment and installing DESDEO